 Lastly, as yogi’s we practice the virtue of ahimsa: the respect for all living things and the avoidance of violence towards others.
 This implies a conscious way of life that is compassionate, and kind.
 I believe that an individualistic Western culture falls short in equipping us with the necessary values to live harmoniously with one another, with all species, and within our eco-system as a whole.
 We need to be critical of what we consume, and thus support.
 Our individual choices are a lot more political than most of us realise, but let’s not get into all of that right now.

 What is important for you to realise when buying a yoga mat is that certain materials used cause a lot of harm to our environment.
 When you are buying a PVC mat, for example, it will inevitably end up somewhere in a landfill, polluting our planet.
 It is not biodegradable, and the manufacturing process involved causes a lot of damage to our water, air, and food supply – and thus to all species who rely on it.
 So even though it might be a less expensive option in monetary terms, the cost involved to our health, and ecosystem, is not worth it in the long run.

 Luckily, there are a wide range of eco-friendly, toxin-free, and sustainable yoga mats available on the market today.
 Choose natural materials, recycled materials, and mats that are biodegradable!

-It was extremely important to me to create a collection of yoga mats that meets a variety of yogi’s needs, boasts exceptionally high quality, is eco-friendly, biodegradable, and looks and feels super luxurious and beautiful.
-The NOVAWOOLF premium yoga mat collection is designed with all the above-mentioned considerations in mind, and created to mitigate the possible cons of each feature.
+It was extremely important to NovaWoolf to create a collection of yoga mats that meets a variety of yogi’s needs, boasts exceptionally high quality, is eco-friendly, biodegradable, and looks and feels super luxurious and beautiful.
+The NOVAWOOLF luxe and aligned mat collection is designed with all the above-mentioned considerations in mind, and created to mitigate the possible cons of each feature.
 Beyond that, each design carries a very special story from my heart.
-I hope that this little piece of my story will become a part of your story too!
+We hope that this little piece of my story will become a part of your story too!